-At the monthly-meeting of the Mothers' Club of For Hills, held Monday, March 19th, a most helpful paper "Courtesy in Children" was read by Mrs. B. Naumberg. the Federation for Child Study.
-Owing to a conflict meeting the attendance was very small and it was very to invite the lecturer to repeat her lecture at the meeting, April 15th.
-It is therefore urged that all moth and teachers attend.
+At the monthly meeting of the Mothers' Club of Forest Hills, held Monday, March 19th, a most helpful paper on "Courtesy in Children" was read by Mrs. B. Naumberg, of the Federation for Child Study.
+Owing to a conflicting meeting the attendance was very small and it was voted to invite the lecturer to repeat her lecture at the next meeting, April 15th.
+It is therefore urged that all mothers and teachers attend.